miquelvir/lsds-2025/labs/3-kafka/README.md

     - [rules service](#rules-service).
 How does the rules service work?
     - [alarms service](#alarms-service).
 How does the alarms service work?

 - [Additional exercises](#additional-exercises).
-You can deliver additional exercises for extra marks up to a maximum of 12 over 10.
+You can deliver additional exercises for extra marks.

 # Delivering the exercises